Both have anti-inflammatory EPA-DHA, but there’s more to know before buying.

 Green Pasture also has really low levels of Vitamin D – only 59 IU per tsp!
 It is essential to take supplemental D (with K2) if you take Green Pasture…

 If you want unfiltered, raw, non-oxidized Cod Liver Oil with intact Omega 3’s and Vitamins D and A, Rosita is the only choice in my opinion.
-Rosita is light gold in color (unlike the dark brown Green Pasture brand) and has a mild, only slightly fishy taste that I don’t burp.
-I take a teaspoon daily and chase it with a bite of food.
+Rosita is light gold in color (unlike the dark brown Green Pasture brand) and has a mild, only slightly fishy taste I don’t burp.
+I take a half-teaspoon daily and chase it with a bite of food.

 How is Fish Oil Made?

 4).
 How is Fish Oil processed?
 Most Fish Oil (not Cod LIVER OIL) is made from whole fish or scraps after canning.
 The fish meal is highly heated and “purified” to remove heavy metals and other contaminants absorbed from ocean waters.
 Most fish oil smells bad if you open the capsule, or makes you burp.
 Both are signs of poor product.

 (Our Ortho Select DHA can be chewed in the capsule.
 The difference in taste and rancidity is obvious).

 The vitamins are stripped out of national brands of oil by the molecular distillation process, leaving only the EPA and DHA.

 Fish Oil has no vitamins – that’s one of the main differences between fish oil and cod liver oil.